angrezichatterbox/Terminal-Chaos-User-Edition/README.md

 Chaos is taking over, and the heretics are emerging.
 The Emperor calls for aid, and our fellow space marine has been stranded on the desolate planet Arrakis-dex.
 With nothing but a handbook and an imperial plasma gun in hand but the courage and the strength of an astarte, survive the hostile yet lifeless prison.
 GLORY TO THE EMPEROR!
 ## Part 1
 Check your current location using the command pwd.
 A deadly sandstorm, Vortex of Desolation, is impending.
 Get to safety before it catches up!!!
 The Eolian caves are dark indeed.
-U sense air coming from some hidden path.
+You sense air coming from some hidden path.
 Light up the room using a more powerful ls command.
 Explore the mysterious cave more to find hints and puzzle pieces that will lead you to your destiny.
 Hint: When faced with identical paths make use of ls -la to analyze the depth of the paths.
 Get the hidden cipher and store it in the Handbook ...
 ## Part 2